durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     1. Uncheck **Auto-generate password**

-    1. Password: Please provide the desired password and make sure to note it down
+    1. Password:  enter a temporary password that adheres to the password requirements and make note of it, as you will need it to complete the subsequent task.

     >**Note** : When Sara signs in for the first time, she will be prompted to change her password.